giant-rabbit/com.giantrabbit.civimailchimp/README.md

 Changes to Contacts in that Group are added to a CiviCRM Queue.
 In order to trigger the processing of that Queue, you must configure CiviCRM's Cron as documented at http://wiki.civicrm.org/confluence/display/CRMDOC/Managing+Scheduled+Jobs.
 Then, enable the "Sync Contacts to Mailchimp" Scheduled Job by going to Administer > System Settings > Scheduled Jobs.
 You can also manually execute the scheduled job here for debugging and testing purposes.

-If the Group or Mailchimp List have existing records, in order to ensure those records are properly synced, you can run a Force Sync.
+If the Group or Mailchimp List have existing records, in order to ensure those records are properly synced, you should run a Force Sync.
 Go to Administer > CiviMailchimp > Force Sync, select the CiviCRM Group and click Submit.
 This will perform a one-time sync between CiviCRM and Mailchimp.

 ## Important Architectural Choices